10 Reasons Why OKRs Fail

 6. Ignoring the "Stretch" in Stretch Goals

 Avoid It: Create stretch goals that challenge teams without being impossible.
 These inspire innovation and foster growth.
+Learning from OKR examples for marketing teams can provide inspiration for setting ambitious yet achievable goals.

 Example: A media company set routine goals like "Publish five blog posts this month," while a competitor set a bold objective to generate 10,000 new subscribers.
 The competitor's ambitious approach led to better results.